 Scent hounds, especially the Bloodhound, are frequently used in search and rescue missions.
 They can follow scents that are several days old.
 Who hasn’t seen a movie or TV program where Bloodhounds relentlessly track down an escaped convict.

 The Beagle, Dachshund, and Basset Hound are the most popular hounds and are common family pets.
-Most other scent hounds are less popular and are most likely to be seen in the countryside rather than a city.
+Most other scent hounds are less popular and are likely to be seen in the countryside rather than in a city.

-Scent Hounds in Order of Popularity
+Scent Hounds by Popularity